 Super Bowl vs Champions League final: which is the most watched sporting event?

-Real Madrid lifted a 14th European Cup / Champions League title on Saturday night in a game that will have been watched across the world.
-While figures for the 2022 Champions League final global viewership are not yet finalized, the 2021 final between Chelsea and Manchester City pulled in an estimated 700 million viewers, a remarkable figure given the two clubs in question play in the same national league.
-However, such is the global appeal of football, and the diversity of nationalities in any given team in the modern game, that even when sides from the same country meet in a European final interest transcends the identity of the sides.
-This is one of the reasons that football, in the international sense of the word, hugely outstrips its US counterpart in terms of global audience figures, even when the Super Bowl itself is the game it is being compared to.
+However, such is the global appeal of soccer, and the diversity of nationalities in any given team in the modern game, that even when sides from the same country meet in a European final, interest transcends the teams themselves.
+This is one of the reasons that soccer hugely outstrips football in terms of global audience figures, even when the football game we are talking about is the Super Bowl.